gcr07/Mobile-App-Penetration-Testin/README.md

 • Separate app code features that allow you to optimize the behavior of a variety of device configurations.

+## app features ( o aka recursos imagenes videos musica etc)

+> Android apps are made up of more than just code — they require resources separate from the source code, such as images, audio files, and anything else related to the visual presentation of the app.
+For example, you need to define animations, menus, styles, colors, and the layout of activity UIs with XML files.
+Using application features makes it easy to update many features of the application without having to modify the code.
+Providing the alternate feature sets allows you to optimize the application for various device configurations such as different languages and screen sizes.

+> For every resource included in the Android project, the SDK programming tools define a unique integer ID that the programmer can use to reference the resource from application code or other resources defined in XML.
+For example, if the app contains an image file named logo.png(saved in the directory res/drawable/), the SDK tools will generate a feature code called R.drawable.logo.
+This code maps to an application-specific integer value, which you can use to query the image and insert it into your UI.

+> Android supports multiple qualifiersfor alternative resources.
+The qualifier is a short string added to the name of resource directories to define the device configuration on which these resources will be used.
+Another example: it is important to create different layouts for activities depending on the device's screen size and orientation.
+When the device screen is in portrait (vertical) orientation, a layout with vertical buttons can be useful, but when the screen is in landscape (horizontal) orientation, the buttons need to be aligned horizontally.
+To change the layout as per the orientation, you can define two different layouts and apply the appropriate qualifier to the directory name of each layout.
+Then the system automatically applies the proper layout as per the current device orientation.

 ## Application components